anuragambuja/data-engineering-gcp/Machine-Learning/Generative AI.md

 	- Vertical solutions, which focus on specific industries
  	- horizontal solutions, which solve problems across industries

-- Streamlining prompting workflows
-	- Reusing prompts: Saving prompts as templates for repeated use.
-	- Leveraging prompt chaining: Continuing conversations within the same chatbot to maintain context.
-	- Saved info: Storing persistent information for all your Gemini interactions, avoiding repetition and potential inconsistencies.
-Storing specific information for the model to use consistently.
-	- Gems: Gems are personalized AI assistants within Gemini.
-They provide personalized responses tailored to specific instructions, streamline workflows like templates, prompts, and guided interactions.Gems are AI assistants that can process information and reason over complex ideas within the context of your chosen task.
-		- Gems can be tailored with specific instructions and information.
-This allows them to provide responses that are more relevant to your needs and preferences within that particular use case.
-		- Gems can help you streamline repetitive tasks by providing templates, prompts, or guided interactions.
-This can save you time and effort when working on familiar projects or activities.
-		- You can set the context for a Gem, like giving it background information or specific instructions.
-Then, you can start multiple chats with that Gem, each with its own focus and flow.
-These chats remain separate, so information from one won't spill over into another.
-It's like having different conversations with the same expert, each tailored to a specific purpose.

 > ## Foundation model
 - Foundation models are large-scale, general-purpose models trained on a massive amount of data.
 Examples: Gemini, Imagen, Chirp
 - Foundation models, like other AI models, take in inputs, which are called prompts, to produce outputs.